 - Where you set out a clinical assessment or examination findings, explain what the clinical findings meant to you and your working diagnosis at that time.
 Describe what the plan was and what was conveyed, along with the rationale for your actions.

 - Check for spelling or grammatical errors.
 The formatting should be consistent and the font style appropriate.
 If possible, number the pages and paragraphs.

 - When you read it over, ask yourself whether your version of events is clear, particularly to someone without any knowledge of the case.
 Add further detail and clarification if necessary.

-Contact MDDUS for more detailed advice on report writing.
+- Contact MDDUS for more detailed advice on report writing.
 We can review reports in draft and this extends to hospital inquests where the member is supplying a report to the trust, board, or hospital legal team for collation and submission to the coroner or procurator fiscal.

 - Ministry of Justice.
 Revised guidance for registered medical practitioners on the Notification of Deaths Regulations.
 March 2020

 - Crown Office and Procurator Fiscal Service.
 Reporting deaths to the procurator fiscal: Information and Guidance for Medical Practitioners.
 2015

 Annabelle MacGregor is a medical adviser at MDDUS, and Gordon McDavid and Myooran Nathan are medicolegal advisers at MDDUS

 Part two of this article in the next issue of Insight Primary Care will offer advice on preparing for and attending inquests or inquiries.